sundstro/avl-use-cases/usecase1.md

 - the longitude offset at which to start the grid
 - the longitude increment (= longitude length of a grid cell)

+(Add here figure: grid_demo3-2.png)

 In this example we define a new grid at 0.05 degrees resolution over the area of the volcanic SO2 plume.
 The latitude and longitude offset in this case is for latitude -10S, and for longitude -70W (red point in the picture).
 Since the grid resolution is now 0.05 degrees and the latitudes in the new grid extend from -10S to 30N, the number of latitude edge points is 801 (=number of points from -10 to 30 at 0.05 steps).
 Similarly, since the the longitudes in the grid extend from -70W to -20W, the number of longitude edge points is 1001.
 Hence, the number edge points is one more than the number of grid cells.
-This is similar to the way you should provide the X and Y parameters to the pcolormesh function (see [matplotlib_documentation)](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html).
+This is similar to the way you should provide the `X` and `Y` parameters to the `pcolormesh` function (see [matplotlib_documentation)](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html).
 For a 0.1 degree by 0.1 degree global grid we would need 1800 by 3600 grid cells which equals 1801 by 3601 grid edge points.

 The input for `bin_spatial()` is given in the following order: